 The Data Science major is open to students in the Colleges of LSA and Engineering.
 This document is intended for students pursuing the Data Science major in LSA.
 Students in the College of Engineering who are interested in Data Science should visit Undergraduate Program in Data Science site.

-The LSA Data Science program office is located in 311 West Hall.
-To contact the program directly please e-mail email@example.com.
-Appointments with Data Science program advisors can be scheduled at 734-615-3789.
+The LSA Data Science program office is located in 323 West Hall.
+Appointments with Data Science program advisors can be scheduled through the Undergraduate Advising Page.

 The Data Science major in LSA consists of a total of 42 required credit hours, not including pre-requisites or pre-major courses.
-All courses must be completed with a minimum grade of C. Note that the EECS department limits students to two attempts for CS 203, CS 280, and CS 281.
+All courses must be completed with a minimum grade of C. Note that the EECS department limits students to two attempts for EECS 203, EECS 280, and EECS 281.